 I’ve been drinking this beer called Oddball.
 It is a Kölsh Style beer.
-It is light and refreshing and with a fairly low alcohol content it is nice to enjoy with friends.
+It is light and refreshing and with a fairly low alcohol content so it is nice to enjoy with friends.
 I was having one with my wife and mother-in-law playing cards when a memory came rushing back to me.
 Sometimes moments and actions don’t feel like we think they will.

 When I was little I hated to go to my Grandma’s house.
 I told my parents it was because it was boring but there was something far more sinister lurking behind my statement.
 When we would go to my Grandma’s I would spend all my time outside.
 They lived in a retirement trailer park so there were never other kids, just me.
 The reason I didn’t spend time in the trailer was because of my Grandfather.
 My Grandma and Grandpa had divorced long before I was around and my Grandma had remarried a man who was much older and whom I now refer to as my Grandfather.
 My Grandfather, not to be confused with my Grandpa, was an old mean drunk.
 He had retired many years before from being a coal miner.
 I didn’t know about the coal mining thing, or the fact that he was an alcoholic, until later.
 From an early age he would like to roughhouse with me, tickle me way too hard, and “get my toes.”
 “Getting my toes,” was the worst.
 He would grab them and twist and pull.
 Often, in his drunken clumsiness, he would dislocate them and hurt me.
 It was always terrible and I hated it.
 When I would mention it to my mom and dad they wouldn’t totally believe me and just tell me to stay away from him.
 When I was little I had a terrible temper and finally after one particularly brutal toes-twisting I grabbed a dog chain and went after him.
 I was only 6 or 7 at the time but I can still feel the frustration of swinging the chain but failing to gain any momentum so my blows only barely grazed his arm.
 I could feel the fury rising and suddenly the chain grew taught and I finally landed a solid blow immediately following it with another but on the third time around he was able to get ahold of the chain.
 He was furious and I knew his plans where to whip me with the chain.
 Unbeknownst to me, my parents were watching the whole thing go down and when my Grandfather lunged at me my Dad was suddenly there, like a brick wall, knocking my Grandfather back into his recliner.
 My Mom quickly ushered me back through the trailer into the bathroom where I began crying furiously.
 I was sure I was in so much trouble but instead my Mom calmed me down, cleaned me up and we all went home.